 - PARIS – Campus Pierre et Marie Curie, Sorbonne University, Paris, France: PROGRAM AND PRACTICAL INFORMATION

 - PROVIDENCE – Brown University, Providence, Rhode Island, USA: PROGRAM AND PRACTICAL INFORMATION

-- HOBART – CSIRO, Hobart, Australia
+- HOBART – CSIRO, Hobart, Australia: PROGRAMN AND PRACTICAL INFORMATION

 The Earth system has complex dynamics, characterized by feedbacks among biophysical processes occurring at a wide range of spatiotemporal scales.
 Disentangling these complex feedbacks is needed to predict climate change scenarios at high accuracy.
 This knowledge also forms the basis for planning effective adaptation and mitigation strategies, as well as sustainable environmental policies over the coming decades.